-- Enters the library property when he/she is banned.
+- Enters the library property when they are banned.

-The Library Director, or the staff in charge during the Library Director’s absence, reserves the right to ask a patron to leave the premises, immediately, without a prior verbal warning, should he/she feel the patron’s behavior is offensive or potentially harmful to themselves or others.
+The Library Director, or the staff in charge during the Library Director’s absence, reserves the right to ask a patron to leave the premises immediately, without a prior verbal warning, should they feel the patron’s behavior is offensive or potentially harmful to themselves or others.

 Approved and adopted by the Board of Trustees on March 21, 2017; amended November 1, 2022.